EstebanMqz/lucidmode/README.rst

 lucidmode
 """""""""

 A Lucid Framework for Transparent and Interpretable Machine Learning Models.
+It has built in machine learning methods optimized for visual interpretation of their must important calculations.

 .. image:: https://readthedocs.org/projects/lucidmode/badge/?version=main
         :target: https://lucidmode.readthedocs.io/en/main/?badge=main